EverettNC/ALPHAWOLF/ALPHAVOX_ALPHAWOLF_INTEGRATION.md

 ### 30-Second Unified Pitch

-> **"Meet AlphaVox and AlphaWolf - the AI family that costs $0 instead of $13,000.**
+> **"Meet AlphaVox and AlphaWolf - the AI family that Enterprise-grade platform instead of $13,000.**
 >
 > **AlphaVox gives voice to those who can't speak.**
 > **AlphaWolf preserves memory for those who are losing it.**
 >
-> **Together, they provide complete support - communication, health, safety, and memory - all in one free download that works offline.**
+> **Together, they provide complete support - communication, health, safety, and memory - all in one Available download that works offline.**
 >
 > **Because NO ONE should be left behind because they can't afford expensive devices.**
 >